Taha-Sanawad-wala/Django_Ecommerce_Shop/README.md

 4-->now run following commands

-pip install-r recquiement.txt
+pip install-r requirements.txt

-pip freeze  (to check wether all the recquired python packages are installed or not)
+pip freeze  (to check wether all the recquired python packages that are there in requirement.txt are installed or not)

 python manage.py makemigrations  (it will create a migration file)

-python manage.py migrate         (this will create database schemas/Modals recquired in our project )
+python manage.py migrate         (this will create database schemas/Modals required in our project )

 python manage.py runserver       (python will start django project at localhost 8000)